 Growing up in Slovenia, Tim-Kevin Ravnjak never had the opportunity to experiment with many different sports.
 As a kid, he did what most kids his age do; he played soccer.
 But when he was 6, his parents bought him his first snowboard and from that moment on, soccer was a thing of the past as he began to focus solely on going pro on a board.

-The Slovenian rider’s life philosophy of “go big or go home” seems to ring true as he relentlessly pulls out the stops.
-Tim-Kevin's current goal is to win Air & Style but at the rate he’s going he’ll soon accomplish that and set his sights even higher!Read more
+The Slovenian rider’s life philosophy of “go big or go home” seems to ring true as he always relentlessly pulls out the stops.
+Tim-Kevin's goal is to win Air & Style but at the rate he’s going he’ll soon accomplish that and set his sights even higher!Read more